lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

         return rowList[ indexPath.row ].height
     }
 }
 ```

 ## Summary

-In this version, the size of the ViewController has been reduced to minimal size.
-It only contains code to call the transformer.

-The data is converted to its most useful primitive type at instantiation.
+In this demo, the size of the ViewController was reduced to its bare minimum.
+It  contains only the code needed to call the transformer.
+The transformer is easy to test because the data is passed as a parameter at instantiation.

+The input data was converted from `Strings` to its most useful primitive type and validated at instantiation of the TransactionModel.
+This was done so that it can be conveniently used in calculations.
+When the calculations are finished, the data is then converted into the form which is easiest to display in a view.
+The viewable data is finally placed in ViewModels implemented as enums, which can be directly displayed by the Adapter.

+The adapter has changed little from the previous version, even though the implementation of the rows has been changed from `struct` to `enum`.